aminnj/condorBabyMaker/README.md

 that uses one terminal instance.
 Instead, you could just run it in the background, even multiple times.

-OR, you can use this to submit tens or hundreds of jobs to condor to make the babies for you in parallel.
+*OR*, you can use this to submit tens or hundreds of jobs to condor to make the babies for you in parallel.

 ## Instructions for Chunk submissions